IBM/universal-connectors/filter-plugin/logstash-filter-mysql-guardium/README.md

 ## Filter result

-The Guardium record that is added to Logstash event after the filter is examined and handled by Guardium universal connector (in an output stage) and inserted into Guardium.
+The Guardium record that is added to Logstash event after examining the filter are handled by Guardium Universal Connector (in an output stage) and then loaded into Guardium.
 If an event message is not related to MySQL, then such event is not removed from the pipleline and is tagged as ‘_mysqlguardium_ignore’.
-If an event message is from MySQL but the JSON parsing has fails, then such event is tagged as ‘_mysqlguardium_parse_error’ and not removed from the pipeline.
+If an event message is from MySQL but the JSON parsing has failed, then such event is tagged as ‘_mysqlguardium_parse_error’ and not removed from the pipeline.
 This may occur if the syslog message gets truncated due to its length.
 The ‘_mysqlguardium_ignore’ and  ‘_mysqlguardium_parse_error’ tags are useful for debugging purposes.